Listed below are common questions about ArcGIS Maps for Adobe Creative Cloud.

 How can I customize the maps that I add to the extension so the layers are easier to use and already include my branding when downloaded to Illustrator?

-Use the Default mapping profile, which supports adding vector tile layers and maps.
+The extension supports adding vector tile layers and maps.
 You can customize vector basemaps using the ArcGIS Vector Tile Style Editor before adding them to your map in the extension.

 No, both vector and raster maps and layers can be used in the extension.
 The output in Illustrator is vector for feature layers and image for raster layers.
 In Photoshop, however, both vector and raster layers are output as raster.
 For a complete list of what's supported, see Data types.